octue/es-flow/README.md

 A cross-platform compilation file is provided using cmake.

 ### MATLAB MEX
-**DEPRECATION WARNING:** *MATLAB mex files are almost completely platform- and matlab-version- dependent.
+**DEPRECATION WARNING:** The MathWorks really make it extremely difficult to support integrations. *MATLAB mex files are almost completely platform- and matlab-version- dependent.
 So you basically have to recompile for every MATLAB release, on every platform, clearly a nightmare.
 MATLAB does however allow you to invoke C library functions directly (see `loadlibrary` in the MATLAB help) so we may consider writing a header exposing C-style library API for use with MATLAB, to allow us to continue supporting MATLAB in a practical way.*

 The CMake build process includes MATLAB based mex files for library functionality - requiring MATLAB to be installed on the build machine for linking purposes.
 This is unsupported as of January 2019.